vshenoy-coding/mixedbag/README.md

 In your code, you can define multiple "worlds" to test at once:

 # Edit this list to define your experimental members
+In your script, you can define multiple "worlds" to test at once by editing the `configs` list.
+This is the primary way to replicate the sensitivity tests performed in the study.

 ```python
 configs = [
     {"sbcape": 2000, "sblcl": 750,  "label": "Experiment_A_Moist"},